mr618show/Reminder/README.md

 Todo List Scene

-* [x] User is able view all the scheduled tasks.
+* [x] User is able to view all the scheduled tasks.
-* [x] Overdue tasks are shown in red.
-Future tasks are shown in black.
+* [x] Overdue tasks are shown in red, while future tasks are shown in black.
 * [x] User is able to delete a task by swiping and press the "delete" button.

 Schedule Scene

 * [x] User is able to specify task name, use date picker for schedule notification time.
-* [x] Press 'save' button will save the current schedule task in the disk with unique UUID.
+* [x] Press "save" button will save the current schedule task in the disk with unique UUID.

 Lock screen